Greek food and wines

 This really strong alcohol looks a bit like ouzo but with a stronger taste of anis.
 Greeks drink it with ice and sometimes add a bit of water.
 It is always accompanied with mezedes and good friends.
-In different parts of Greece, such as Crete, some islands and the northern Greece, people make their own home made Tsipouro, also called Raki (depending of the region) which is really strong.
+In different parts of Greece, such as Crete, some islands and northern Greece, people make their own homemade Tsipouro, also called Raki (depending on the region) which is really strong.

-This is the most famous Greek alcohol beverage, the trade mark of the country.
-It is a strong alcohol, drinkable straight with ice or with a bit of water.
+This is the most famous Greek alcohol beverage, the trademark of the country.
+It is strong alcohol, drinkable straight with ice or with a bit of water.
 It is ideal to drink with all kinds of mezedes.
 The best ouzo is made in Lesvos and the most famous trades are Ouzo Plomariou and Barbayanni.

 This sweet wine is made in Patras Peloponnese.
 It is really thick and dark (almost black) and can be compared to the Portuguese Porto.
 This strong wine is used for the Holy Communion in the Greek Orthodox Church.